 Evening: A Novel

-- What does Evening finally say about forgiveness and reconciliation?
+- What does Evening have to say about the possibilities of forgiveness when relationships end without reconciliation?

 The story of two sisters and their lives, ambitions, loyalties, loves, and disappointments are revealed in this lyrical novel by Nessa Rapoport.
 Unfolding over the seven days of the shiva of Tam — a devoted wife, mother, and successful journalist—Evening is narrated by Tam’s younger sister, Eve.
 Evening is a portrait of a family and of the inner lives of these two sisters.
 The story examines the sisters’ relationships and reveals their secrets as against the landscape of their family history.
 Written in poetic prose, Evening is a rich, intimate, poignant novel that probes the depths of human understanding and forgiveness.
 Rapoport has created a beautiful work that will stay with the reader long after they put down the book.